 - signs and symptoms common to other deficiency diseases.

-An example in the first category is the slowing of prostate cancer (see link below).
+An example in the first category is the slowing of prostate cancer.
 The incidence of prostate cancer increases with age—it is an aging-related disease.
-Since aging is a vitamin deficiency disease, it is reasonable to expect that restoration of the anti-aging vitamin to the diet might help to roll back diseases which have taken hold in its absence.
-This expectation is tempered by the knowledge, from Noah’s experience (see Aging: Cause & Cure), that healing of aging is itself a very slow process.
+Since aging is a vitamin deficiency disease, it was reasonable to expect that restoration of the anti-aging vitamins to the diet might help to roll back diseases which have taken hold in its absence.
+Testimonials from early users of the vitamins affirmed that the anti-aging vitamins did have this effect.
+A repeated observation, in this same category, is relief of rheumatoid arthritis.

 Examples in the second category are dry skin, delayed wound healing, poor immunity, muscle weakness, and fatigue, all of which are included among the signs and symptoms of vitamin C deficiency.
-Clearly, you don’t need to die of scurvy to know you have a vitamin C deficiency.
-Similarly, it is not likely that you need to die of aging to know you have a vitamin MePA deficiency.
+Clearly, you don’t need to die of scurvy to know that you have a vitamin C deficiency.
+Similarly, it is not likely that you need to die of aging to know you have vitamin MePA and vitamin MePiA deficiencies.
 Many early warning signs are likely to be present.

 What are these early warning signs likely to be?
-It is impossible to say for sure when everybody is suffering from MePA deficiency disease, because there are no healthy individuals to compare to.
+It is impossible to say for sure when everybody is suffering from MePA / MePiA deficiency disease, because there are no healthy individuals to compare to.
 But considerable overlap of symptoms is observed between different deficiency diseases.
-For example, fatigue is seen in deficiences of vitamin C, vitamin B12 and other B vitamins, calcium, iron, and magnesium.
-So we might expect to see the same sorts of early warning signs and symptoms for MePA deficiency as are reported for other deficiency diseases.
+For example, fatigue is seen in deficiencies of vitamin C, vitamin B12 and other B vitamins, calcium, iron, and magnesium.
+So we might expect to see the same sorts of early warning signs and symptoms for MePA and MePiA deficiency as are reported for other deficiency diseases.

-For this reason, when individuals start taking MePA, we might expect them to begin reporting, early on, relief of symptoms common to other deficiency diseases.
+For this reason, when individuals start supplementing the anti-aging vitamins, we might expect them to begin reporting, early on, relief of symptoms common to other deficiency diseases.
 And this is what has been happening, as the testimonials recorded here show.
-It appears as no accident that, for example, all of the symptoms listed above as signs of vitamin C deficiency have been reported as areas of relief by one or more individuals beginning to take Dr. Aardsma’s Vitamin MePA Dietary Supplement.
+It appears as no accident that, for example, many elderly individuals report a boost of energy and relief of fatigue when they begin to take the anti-aging vitamins.
+In fact, all of the symptoms listed above as signs of vitamin C deficiency have been reported as areas of relief by one or more individuals beginning to take Dr. Aardsma’s Anti-Aging Vitamins Dietary Supplement.

-First, no two people are alike.
+- No two people are alike.
 Our bodies do not all respond identically to the various vitamins.
 For example, when sailors used to die from a lack of vitamin C on long voyages at sea, the sailors on a given ship did not all develop scurvy at the same rate and die at the same time.
 It was possible for a few survivors to make it home when nearly the entire crew had died of scurvy.
-Don’t expect one person’s experience with vitamin MePA to be applicable to everybody in exactly the same way.
+Don’t expect one person’s experience with the anti-aging vitamins to be applicable to everybody in exactly the same way.

 Anecdotal evidence, while less reliable than a clinical trial, is still valuable.
 It can verify the general safety of a compound, for example, and point to effects which should be specifically targeted for investigation in a subsequent clinical trial.